chenzhenpeng18/FSE22-MAAT/README.md

 cd Analysis_code
 python figure6.py
 ```
+## How to Use MAAT in Other Tasks
+It is easy to use MAAT for other decision-making tasks.
+Researchers just need to revise the `MAAT/utility.py` as follows:

+(1) The `get_data()` function in the `MAAT/utility.py` specifies the dataset used for training the decision-making models.
+Researchers can configure the datasets that they would like to use in this function.

+(2) The `get_classifier()` function in the `MAAT/utility.py` specifies the machine learning algorithm used for training models.
+Researchers can configure the algorithm that they would like to use in this function.

 ## Declaration
 Thanks to the authors of existing bias mitigation methods for open source, to facilitate our implementation of this paper.
 Therefore, when using our code or data for your work, please also consider citing their papers, including [AIF360](https://arxiv.org/abs/1810.01943), [Fairway](https://doi.org/10.1145/3368089.3409697), [Fair-SMOTE](https://doi.org/10.1145/3468264.3468537), and [Fairea](https://doi.org/10.1145/3468264.3468565).